 A lack of continuing education opportunities for school nurses in our area was identified, and as a result, UMRHN developed it longest continuously running program in August 2007 – the School Health Workshop.
 School nurses in particular experience a great deal of turnover.
 A past survey of our participants revealed that 42% had been in their position for five years or less.
 UMRHN is the only organization of its kind in this region, focused on improving health by engaging and connecting leaders to align resources and strategies.
 The lead nurses from the Chester, Fairfield, and Lancaster school districts serve on our Planning Committee to ensure that topics are relevant and timely.
-We align our workshop date with the professional development day that is chosen by the Olde English Consortium, of which the Chester, Fairfield, and Lancaster county school districts are members.
+The workshop date is aligned with the professional development day that is chosen by the Olde English Consortium, of which the Chester, Fairfield, and Lancaster county school districts are members.
 This ensures maximum participation for the school personnel in our region.
 Personnel from other districts are welcome to attend.
 In some cases, personnel from other districts even use their own vacation time to attend our workshops if their district’s professional development day falls on another date.
 The only other organization offering similar services is the State School Health Nurse Coordinator and the SC Association of School Nurses.
-However, we work in partnership with them to stagger dates and topics to reduce duplication.
+However, UMRHN works in partnership with them to stagger dates and topics to reduce duplication.
 Personnel from those agencies have even served as presenters at our workshops.

 For details about our next workshop, please go to the Events page.